microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 Welcome to Challenge-03!

-In this challenge, you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility to bulk-ingest FHIR data into the FHIR service.
+In this challenge, you will learn how to use the [FHIR Loader](https://github.com/microsoft/fhir-loader) utility to ingest FHIR data into the FHIR service.

 ## Background

-Bulk FHIR data ingestion is a vital capability for managing FHIR data operations at scale.
-Since there is no official `$import` operation published in the FHIR standard (yet), implementors must rely on alternative methods of ingesting bulk data into a FHIR server.
-In this challenge, we will be using Microsoft's FHIR-Bulk Loader (OSS) utility, which is an Azure Function App for importing bulk data into the FHIR service.
+Data ingestion into FHIR is a vital capability for a healthcare organization's integration with multiple healthcare systems.
+While there is a newly released `$import` operation that is part of the FHIR service, it is only recommended for the initial load of data into FHIR at high speeds.
+Alternate approaches can be used for the ongoing, transactional loading of data into the FHIR Service.
+In this challenge, we will be using Microsoft's FHIR Loader (OSS) utility, which is an Azure Function App for importing data into the FHIR service.

 ## Learning Objectives for Challenge-03
 By the end of this challenge you will be able to

-+ Bulk ingest FHIR data into FHIR service with FHIR-Bulk Loader
++ Ingest FHIR data into FHIR service with FHIR Loader
-+ Identify issues in bulk FHIR data
++ Identify issues in loading FHIR bundles
-+ Recognize data constraints with bulk FHIR data loading
++ Recognize data constraints with FHIR Loader
-+ Track and compare bulk FHIR imports
++ Track and compare FHIR Loader operations

-### FHIR service and FHIR-Bulk Loader Relationship
+### FHIR service and FHIR Loader Relationship
-The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) is an Azure component designed to ease the process of bulk FHIR data import into the FHIR service.
-The operation simply involves uploading FHIR data files to Azure blob storage, and from there the FHIR-Bulk Loader automatically loads the data for persistence in the FHIR service database.
+The open-source [FHIR Loader](https://github.com/microsoft/fhir-loader) is designed to ease the process of FHIR data import into the FHIR service.
+The operation simply involves uploading FHIR data files to Azure blob storage, and from there the FHIR Loader automatically transfers the data for persistence in the FHIR service database.
 The user may upload FHIR Bundles in regular JSON format (.zip compressed or non-compressed) or NDJSON format (non-compressed).
-Operationally, FHIR-Bulk Loader works by making parallel asynchronous API calls - either directly to a FHIR service endpoint or via FHIR-Proxy.
-In this challenge, we will be using FHIR-Bulk Loader making direct calls to FHIR service (bypassing FHIR-Proxy).
+Operationally, FHIR Loader works by making parallel asynchronous API calls to the FHIR service.

-Below is a component view of FHIR service with FHIR-Bulk Loader and FHIR-Proxy.
+Below is a component view of FHIR service with FHIR Loader and FHIR-Proxy.

 <img src="./media/FHIR Bulk Loader_ARM_template_deploy_AHDS_edit_PB.png" height="528">